anabramos/getnailedwithdany/README.md

 13. Set up DATABASE_URL and SECRET_KEY environment variables
 - On Heroku:
 14. Set SECRET_KEY value to Heroku's Config Vars under settings tab
-- On my gitpod workspace - Settings.py file:
+- On my Gitpod workspace - Settings.py file:
 15. Import os library and set up database to function on local environemt
 16. Add replacement SECRET_KEY value
 17. Comment out DATABASE = { } section
 18. Add new DATABASE section that links with Heroku's config var
-- On my gitpod workspace - Command Line:
+- On my Gitpod workspace - Command Line:
 19. Save all files and make migrations `python3 manage.py migrate`
 - On my Cloudinary account:
 20. Copy my CLOUDINARY_URL from Dashboard
-- On my gitpod workspace - env.py file:
+- On my Gitpod workspace - env.py file:
 21. Add Cloudinary URL to env.py file
 - On Heroku:
 22. Add Cloudinary URL to Heroku Config Vars
 23. Add DISABLE_COLLECTSTATIC to Heroku Config Vars
-- On my gitpod workspace - Settings.py file:
+- On my Gitpod workspace - Settings.py file:
 24. Add Cloudinary Libraries to installed apps
 25. Tell Django to use Cloudinary to store media and static files by setting up Static Files Storage variables
 26. Add Heroku Hostname to ALLOWED_HOSTS
-- On my gitpod workspace - Directory:
+- On my Gitpod workspace - Directory:
-27. Create procfile on the top level directory
+27. Create Procfile on the top level directory
 28. Add code to Procfile `web: gunicorn PROJ_NAME.wsgi`
-- On my gitpod workspace - Command Line:
+- On my Gitpod workspace - Command Line:
 29. Perform Git control and push changes to repository
 - On Heroku:
 30. Deploy it manually to Heroku using GitHub, using main branch